fiko/dlemp/README.md

 5. Customize your information of server such as `VIRTUAL_HOST`, `MYSQL_ROOT_PASSWORD`, `MYSQL_USER`, `MYSQL_PASSWORD`, etc.

+(Optional): if you wish to access your docker project via domain **example.test** instead of **localhost:13001**.
+You can follow this instruction: [https://github.com/fikoborizqy/dlemp/wiki/Access-Domain-Instead-of-Port](https://github.com/fikoborizqy/dlemp/wiki/Access-Domain-Instead-of-Port)

 ## Repository Map

 Here's the default files you will get once you clone it to your computer: